 In my early career I worked in and around the criminal justice system.
-Much of this appears under ATTORNEY or AUTHOR, such as writing The Real War on Crime or my new chapter on Decarceration.
-Here’s the good stuff that doesn’t fit there:
+Some of this appears under ATTORNEY or AUTHOR, such as writing The Real War on Crime or my new chapter on Decarceration.
+Here the good stuff that doesn’t fit there:

 Prison Policy Initiative

 This little think tank does cutting edge advocacy on criminal justice, especially its effect on democracy.
 I was on the Board of Directors for twelve years (including nine years as president) but now I’m down to the Advisory Board.

 One of our signature issues is “prison gerrymandering” – an issue I first identified in 2002.
 The trouble is that the US census counts people in prison where their bodies are held, not where they come from.
 So urban, minority (Democratic-leaning) districts are depopulated for rural, white (Republican-leaning) districts, even though the “imported constituents” can’t vote and have no real part in the community.
 Since we uncovered the issue, we’ve been engaged in efforts to fix it.
-Four states have changed their laws to mitigate the distortion, including New York and California.
+Ten states have now changed their laws to mitigate the distortion, including New York and California.
 Hundreds of counties have changed their rules.